Ribes laxiflorum: Distribution and habitat

 It is native to western North America from Alaska and Yukon south as far as northern California and New Mexico; it has also been found in Siberia.
-Its habitat includes moist mountain forests, open clearings, streambanks, and the borders of mountain roads.
+Its habitat includes moist mountain forests, clearings, streambanks, and the borders of mountain roads.

 Uses

-The berries are eaten locally (variously fresh, boiled, or as preserves) by Bella Coola, Haisla, Hanaksiala, Hesquiat, Kwakiutl, Lummi, Makah, Oweekeno, Skagit, and Tanana peoples.
+The berries are considered unpalatable raw but are eaten locally (variously fresh, boiled, or as preserves) by Bella Coola, Haisla, Hanaksiala, Hesquiat, Kwakiutl, Lummi, Makah, Oweekeno, Skagit, and Tanana peoples.